2001 Texas Tech Red Raiders football team

 The 2001 Texas Tech Red Raiders football team represented Texas Tech University as a member of the Big 12 Conference during the 2001 NCAA Division I-A football season.
 In their second season under head coach Mike Leach, the Red Raiders compiled a 7–5 record (4–4 against Big 12 opponents), finished in a tie for third place in Southern Division of the Big 12, lost to Iowa in the 2001 Alamo Bowl, and outscored opponents by a combined total of 402 to 281.
 The team played its home games at Jones SBC Stadium in Lubbock, Texas.

-Previous season

-The Red Raiders finished the 2000 season with an overall record of 7–6, 3–5 in Big 12 play, to finish fourth in the Big 12 South.
-The team was invited to the Galleryfurniture.com Bowl, where they lost 27–40 to East Carolina.

-NFL Draft

-Tackle Kris Kocurek was drafted in the 6th round (181st overall) by the Seattle Seahawks.